SDSU Sports Deck

-The SDSU Sports Deck is an outdoor multi-purpose stadium in San Diego, California, located on the campus of San Diego State University (SDSU).
-Opened in 2000, it is the home of the San Diego State Aztecs men's soccer, women's soccer, and women's track & field teams.
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW) for women's soccer and women's track & field, and the Western Athletic Conference (WAC) for men's soccer.
+The SDSU Sports Deck is a stadium in San Diego, California, located on the campus of San Diego State University (SDSU).
+Opened in 2000, it is the home of the men's and women's soccer, and women's track and field teams.
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference for women's soccer and women's track & field, and for men's soccer.

 The facility is built atop the university's two-story parking structure (P7).
 It was the temporary home of the San Diego Legion of Major League Rugby (MLR) in 2022; the Legion moved to Snapdragon Stadium in 2023.
 It hosted the 2023 U.S. Open Cup second round matchup between San Diego Loyal SC and Albion San Diego.